JLiu2024/pscsc.github.io/README.md

 # Polytechnic School Computer Science Club
-The website of the Polytechnic School Computer Science Club!
+The home page of the Polytechnic School Computer Science Club!